WillanTheunissen/sonarr-x265tracker/readme.md

 Allows you to track what recently download episodes from sonarr is using the x265 codec.

-You will need to update the references in the config.
+You will need to update the references in the index.html file to ensure it works.